Freshwater854/Should-I-take-this-class-/README.md

-# Math & Physics Readiness Assessment
+# Should I take this class?

 A simple, functional web application that assesses student readiness for advanced math and physics courses, providing personalized recommendations and AP score predictions.